vladislav-iliev/AirServers/README.md

 Miniature collection of servers for NewAir.
 TODO: Link credentials from OAuth to Resources.

 ## Docker
-Build a docker image for a project using /DockerBuilder/dockerbuilder.java
+Build a docker image for a project using DockerBuilder/dockerbuilder.java

 Arguments:

 * REQUIRED: --subproject=[OAuth | Resource | etc.]
-* OPTIONAL: --javaLayerTag=(DEFAULT: defaultJavaLayer)
+* OPTIONAL: --javaLayerTag=(DEFAULT: eclipse-temurin:24.0.1_9-jre)
 * OPTIONAL: Everything else is forwarded to 'docker build' — can sprinkle amongst the arguments '-t imagename:tag -q', etc.